You have no items to compare.

 The Steca PF 240 is one of the most efficient DC energy-saving [...]

-The Medical Fridge is sturdy and reliable with accurate temperature [...]
+Sturdy and reliable fridge and freezers with accurate [...]

 With a steady supply of electricity, most households in developed countries have no use for solar fridges but that doesn’t mean that they can’t be run off solar power.
 Houses that rely on sustainable energy produced by solar panels or other renewable energy devices are fully capable of operating any number of appliances.
 But as refrigerators tend to be among the largest power consumers in the home, care should be taken to ensure that the most energy efficient fridges are used.